 Explore the Benefits of Automating the Process of Managing a Ship and Debit Agreement

-Ship and debit agreement are effective incentives to reward partners, protect distributor margins and mediate competitive pricing.
+Ship and debit agreements are effective incentives to reward partners, protect distributor margins, and mediate competitive pricing.

 These “off-invoice” discounts also help manufacturers combat numerous issues that may otherwise affect channel satisfaction, including increasing profitability for distributors, retaining partner mindshare and program enablement, responding swiftly to market conditions, and closing deals more efficiently.